Atmospheric Column Emulator Architecture

 Background

-ClimSim provides data from the E3SM multi-scale climate model, where each sample maps an atmospheric column state to the corresponding sub-grid physics tendencies computed by the high-resolution physics module.
+ClimSim (Yu et al., "ClimSim: A large multi-scale dataset for hybrid physics-ML climate emulation", NeurIPS 2023 Datasets & Benchmarks; arXiv:2306.08754) provides data from the E3SM-MMF multi-scale climate model, where each sample maps an atmospheric column state to the corresponding sub-grid physics tendencies computed by the high-resolution physics module.

 Task

-Modify the Custom model class (lines 86-118 in custom_emulator.py) to implement a better neural network architecture.
+Modify the Custom model class in custom_emulator.py to implement a better neural network architecture.
 The model must:

 Interface